alixtc/pelage/README.md

 theses checks in a context where it is easier to visualize your data will be helpful.
-Similarly, we know that it is sometimes much easier to industrialize SQL data pipelines, in this perspective the similarity between `furcoat` and `dbt` testing capabilities should make the transition much smoother.
+Similarly, we know that it is sometimes much easier to industrialize SQL data pipelines, in this perspective the similarity between `pelage` and `dbt` testing capabilities should make the transition much smoother.

 **Leveraging `polars` <u>blazing speed</u>:**

-Although it is written in python most of `furcoat` checks are written in a way that enable the polars API to work its magic.
+Although it is written in python most of `pelage` checks are written in a way that enable the polars API to work its magic.
 We try to use a syntax that is compatible with fast execution and parallelism provided by polars.